We help you treat and manage digestive diseases.

 Many health experts consider colon cancer highly curable if caught early.
 Adults over 50 or with a family history of colon cancer should see their doctor every year for a physical.
 Your doctor may recommend a colonoscopy, an effective tool for spotting cancer and other colon problems.

 Reflux and Barrett’s disease

 Reflux occurs when stomach contents back up into the esophagus.
 The acid in this material can cause heartburn symptoms.
 The United States is experiencing an increase in the number of cases of Barrett’s disease, esophagus damage resulting from years of heartburn and gastroesophageal reflux disease (GERD).
 Barrett’s disease can be pre-cancerous in some cases, so early detection is important.

-Affinity is the only health care provider in the Fox Cities and Oshkosh area to offer narrow band imaging, a specialized high-definition endoscopy technology that can show pre-cancerous cells more clearly than other methods.
+Ascension is the only health care provider in the Fox Cities and Oshkosh area to offer narrow band imaging, a specialized high-definition endoscopy technology that can show pre-cancerous cells more clearly than other methods.

 We help patients with acid reflux and Barret’s disease find relief through medication and lifestyle changes.

 Inflammatory bowel disease (IBD): Crohn’s disease and ulcerative colitis